-- 18. Your Supervisory Team is expected to help you with your research.
+18. Your Supervisory Team is expected to help you with your research.
 All students studying for the PhD, EdD, EngD, MLitt or MSc (including probationary students not at first registered for the degree, or those initially studying for the CPGS) are required to have a supervisory team consisting of a minimum of the Principal Supervisor (normally referred to as your Supervisor) and the Adviser.
-Candidates for the MPhil examined only by thesis are required to have a Supervisor but do not need to have an Adviser. - 19.
-Your Principal Supervisor (Supervisor) is appointed by the Degree Committee for your Faculty.
-If your project is interdisciplinary, the Degree Committee may appoint a second Supervisor, but your Principal Supervisor is primarily responsible for directing and assisting you in your study or research, and it is with him or her that the Degree Committee and Board of Graduate Studies will normally correspond. - 20.
-In the sciences and technology, group research may be the norm and you and post-doctoral researchers may work alongside your Supervisor on a daily basis; in some cases, you may be supervised on a day-to-day basis by a postdoctoral member of the team while the Head of the team takes the formal role of your Principal Supervisor.
-In this case, the postdoctoral researcher may be registered as your Second Supervisor.
+Candidates for the MPhil by Dissertation are required to have a Supervisor but do not need to have an Adviser.

+19. Your Principal Supervisor (Supervisor) is appointed by the Degree Committee for your Faculty.
+If your project is interdisciplinary, the Degree Committee may appoint a second Supervisor3, but your Principal Supervisor is primarily responsible for directing and assisting you in your study or research, and it is with him or her that the Degree Committee and Board of Graduate Studies will normally correspond.

-&lt;sup>3 Where two supervisors are working jointly, your Principal Supervisor will consult with your Second Supervisor on your progress.
+3 Where two supervisors are working jointly, your Principal Supervisor will consult with your Second Supervisor on your progress.